*-Quantizations of Fourier-Mukai transforms: Generalities

 To complete the proof of the lemma, we need to check that the embedding $\sDiff'_M(\cO_{\qu{M}'};\qu{P})\hookrightarrow\sDiff_M(\cO_{\qu{M}};\qu{P})$ is bijective.
 Again, we proceed by induction on $r$ such that $\hbar^r\qu{P}=0$.
 The statement is clear if $r=1$.
 For $r>1$, it follows from the exact sequences

 \ $\Box$

 \

-\punkt {\bfseries Remark.} From the proof of Lemma~\ref{lm:quinduced}, we see that the notion of degree is not very useful for differential operators on $\star$-quantizations.
-The definition of $\deg(A)$ used in the proof is quite artificial and depends on the choice of trivializations $\theta$ and $\theta'$.
-Although this `degree' is related to the value of $N$ appearing in Definition~\ref{def:qudiffops} (which is another candidate for degree of differential operator), the relation is very indirect.
+\punkt {\bfseries Remark.} From the proof of Lemma~\ref{lm:quinduced}, we see that the notion of order is not very useful for differential operators on $\star$-quantizations.
+The definition of $\ord(A)$ used in the proof is quite artificial and depends on the choice of trivializations $\theta$ and $\theta'$.
+Although this `order' is related to the value of $N$ appearing in Definition~\ref{def:qudiffops} (which is another candidate for order of differential operator), the relation is very indirect.

 To give another example, consider differential operators $\cO_{\qu{M}}\to\cO_{\qu{M}}$.
 Besides viewing $\cO_{\qu{M}}$ as a left module over itself, we can view it as a right module over itself (or, equivalently, as an $\cO_{\qu{M}}^{op}$-module).
 It follows from Lemma~\ref{lm:quinduced} that we obtain the same sheaf of differential operators in these two cases.
-However, it seems impossible to define degrees in compatible way: for instance, right multiplication by a function is $\cO_\qu{M}$-linear with respect to the left $\cO_{\qu{M}}$-module structure (`has degree zero') and non-linear with respect to the right $\cO_{\qu{M}}$-module structure (`has positive degree').
+However, it seems impossible to define orders in compatible way: for instance, right multiplication by a function is $\cO_\qu{M}$-linear with respect to the left $\cO_{\qu{M}}$-module structure (`has order zero') and non-linear with respect to the right $\cO_{\qu{M}}$-module structure (`has positive order').

 \

 \punkt \ Consider the sheaf $\cD_{\qu{M}'}^\qu{M}:=\sDiff_M(\cO_{\qu{M}'};\cO_\qu{M})$.
 It follows from Lemma~\ref{lm:quinduced} that $\cD_{\qu{M}'}^\qu{M}$ is a flat $R$-module equipped with an identification $\cD_{\qu{M}'}^\qu{M}/\hbar\cD_{\qu{M}'}^\qu{M}=\cD_M$.
 Moreover, $\cD_{\qu{M}'}^\qu{M}$ has a right action of $\cO_\qu{M}$ coming from its action on itself that turns it into a locally free right $\cO_\qu{M}$-module of infinite rank.
 (We ignore the commuting left action of $\cO_\qu{M}$ and the two actions of $\cO_\qu{M'}$.)
 We now get a natural identification